 There’s no doubt that Salesforce Developers are deserving of their compensation – they carry out a core function that allows organizations to extend Salesforce beyond declarative (point-and-click) configuration, build apps, and in turn, optimize business operations.

-This guide has brought context to what your salary should be (or could be) with information to back up that figure, so that you can be armed with ammo when asking for a raise, or applying for a new role.
+This guide has brought context to what your Salesforce Developer salary should (or could) be, with information to reinforce that figure to ensure you’re armed when asking for a raise or applying for a new role.